 Staff Position Descriptions

 The Editor in Chief oversees the broad goals of the journal, coordinates and collaborates on all Managing Editor functions, and acts as the liaison with the Wagner administration and other Review stakeholders.
 The Editor in Chief requires strong editing skills and management.

 Managing Editor, Online Publications

-This role is responsible for the maintenance of The Wagner Review website and social media pages through the publication and promotion of op-eds and policy memos.
-The Managing Editor requires strong editing skills and management. *Depending on the number of Staff Writers this can be done by 2 or more Managing Editors.
+This role is responsible for the maintenance of NYU Wagner Review website and social media pages through the publication and promotion of op-eds and policy memos.
+The Managing Editor requires strong editing skills and management.

 Managing Editor, Events and Outreach

 This role is responsible for raising the profile of the NYU Wagner Review through partnerships with other student groups and through planning and managing the Review’s events.
 The events consist of the annual Policy Memo Competition, along with 2-3 additional events that highlight policy and advocacy communications in New York City and beyond.